NellielProject/Nelliel/documentation/JSON-API.md

 # Nelliel JSON API
 Nelliel's JSON API provides a read-only representation of resources such as threads and indexes.
 This documentation covers the base API outputs and should apply to all Nelliel installs.
-Additional output may be included by plugins or other mods a specific site is running.
+Additional output may be included by plugins.

-NOTE: This API is **not** directly compatible with the 4chan or vichan APIs.
+NOTE: This API is **not** directly compatible with other imageboard APIs.

-**NOTE: The base API is currently unfinished and should not be used except for testing.**

 **API Version:** 0 (in development)